gbrucepayne/octoprint-pi/docs/notes.md

 ## OctoPrint-PSUControl

+Since the **udev** dynamic allocation of `/dev/ttyANYCUBIC` causes a restart of the docker s6 services, the default behaviour of PSUControl plugin is to reset the state of the printer which would turns it back off.

-To work with a simple relay control, likely this repo needs to be forked and the following changes made:
+To work with a simple relay control that preserves the printer power state, likely this repo needs to be forked and the following changes made:

 * `configure_gpio` function in `octoprint_psucontrol/__init__.py`:

     ```
     if self.config['switchingMethod'] == 'GPIO':
         # original logic prior to try...